-2009 Secured Notes.
-On July 29, 2009, PE Paper Escrow GmbH (the "Issuer"), a special purpose limited liability company wholly owned by SPH, issued € 350 million 11.75% Senior Secured Notes due 2014 and US\$ 300 million 12.00% Senior Secured Notes due 2014 (together, the "2014 Bonds").
-Interest on the 2014 Bonds is payable semi-annually, commencing on February 1, 2010, and the 2014 Bonds mature on August 1, 2014.
-The 2014 Bonds are jointly and severally guaranteed on a senior basis by Sappi Limited, SPH and certain other subsidiaries of Sappi Limited, and are secured by substantially the same collateral that secures the obligations under the Revolving Credit Facility and the OeKB Term Loan Facility.
-The Issuer has agreed to observe certain covenants with respect to the 2014 Bonds including limitations on dividend distributions and other payments, indebtedness, asset sales, liens, guarantees and on mergers and consolidations.
-For further information, see "Item 10-Additional Information-Material Contracts", "Item 19-Exhibits", and note 20 to our Group Annual Financial Statements included elsewhere in this Annual Report.
+2014 Secured Notes.
+On July 29, 2009, PE Paper Escrow GmbH (the "Issuer"), a special purpose limited liability company wholly owned by SPH, issued €350 million 11.75% Senior Secured Notes due 2014 and US\$300 million 12.00% Senior Secured Notes due 2014 (together, the "2014 Notes").
+Interest on the 2014 Notes is payable semi-annually, commencing on February 1, 2010, and the 2014 Bonds mature on August 1, 2014.
+The 2014 Notes are jointly and severally guaranteed on a senior basis by Sappi Limited, SPH and certain other subsidiaries of Sappi Limited, and are secured by substantially the same collateral that secures the obligations under the Revolving Credit Facility.
+Sappi has agreed to observe certain covenants with respect to the 2014 Notes, including limitations on dividend distributions and other payments, indebtedness, asset sales, liens, guarantees and on mergers and consolidations.
+For further information, see "Item 19-Exhibits" and note 20 to our Group Annual Financial Statements included elsewhere in this Annual Report.